-The ultimate aim of the French Intensive method is to steward the soil as a living medium wherein diverse inhabitants and complex processes work together to support healthy, nutritious plant growth.
-We use digging forks and spades to develop deeply aerated, well-drained, biologically active, fertile soil that can support highly intensive plantings.
-Deep initial cultivation and frequent compost application yields the loose tilth and the air-filled pore spaces that encourage deep and vigorous root growth and support the chemical and biological processes that aid the availability and uptake of air, water and nutrients.
-Some of the hallmarks of French Intensive agriculture include double digging (initial cultivation down to twice the depth of a digging fork), perennial bed ends, permanent raised beds, integrated pest management, hand-built actively-managed compost piles and the application of finished compost, intercropping, intensive plantings, and the use of greenhouse-raised transplants.
+We aim to steward the soil as a living medium wherein diverse living creatures and complex processes work together to support healthy, nutritious plant growth.
+We use digging forks and spades to encourage deeply aerated, well-drained, biologically active, and fertile soil that can support highly intensive plantings.
+Deep initial cultivation and frequent compost applications yields the loose tilth and the air-filled pore spaces that encourage vigorous root growth.

-Here at Urban Adamah we have developed and built a state-of-the-art aquaponics system housed in a commercial-scale greenhouse.
-Aquaponics is the combination of aquaculture (the raising of fish) and hydroponics (the raising of plants in a soil-less medium.
-It is a beautiful example of a new and innovative style of greenhouse-based agriculture that utilizes nitrogen-rich fish excrement to fertilize crops.
-Our aquaponics greenhouse is also incredibly water-efficient as it continuously filters and recycles irrigation water.
+Here at Urban Adamah we designed and built a state-of-the-art aquaponics system housed in a commercial-scale greenhouse.
+Aquaponics is the combination of aquaculture (the raising of fish) and hydroponics (the raising of plants in a soil-less medium).
+It is an innovative style of greenhouse-based agriculture that utilizes nitrogen-rich fish excrement to fertilize crops.
+Our aquaponics greenhouse is highly water-efficient as it continuously filters and recycles irrigation water.

-Our farm is cultivated by our Farm Team, who oversee the work of the 12 – 14 young adults participating in our three-month residential fellowship.
-Fellows learn experientially about urban organic farming, food justice, Jewish tradition, and mindfulness – both through their programs and work on our farm as well as through internships in local urban garden and food justice organizations.
+Our farm is cultivated by our farm director and assistant manager, who oversee the work of the 12 – 14 young adults participating in our three-month residential fellowship.
+Fellows learn experientially about urban organic farming, food justice, Jewish tradition, and mindfulness through educational activities and through work on the farm, as well as through internships in local urban garden and food justice organizations.
 Our farm, in turn, also depends on the generosity of many volunteers who help it thrive.
 Educational programs – youth camps, school groups, and workshops – also contribute to the success of the farm.

-Worms of many kinds are native residents here and are happily inhabiting our beds and our compost piles.
+Worms of many kinds are native residents here and abundantly inhabit our beds and compost piles.
 We also raise California red wigglers in a designated vermicompost bin, which we harvest for greenhouse fertility and use for educational purposes.
-Worm castings are gardener’s gold!

-Our small herd of dairy goats brings us great joy and provides manure for our compost piles.
-They help us teach our fellows about leadership and farm responsibility, and provide us milk for drinking and cheese-making.
+Our small herd of dairy goats brings us great joy and provide manure for our compost piles.
+They help us teach our fellows about animal husbandry and provide milk for drinking and cheese-making.

-Our honey bees, located in the native plant bioswale, provide the vital service of pollinating our crops, and in times of nectar abundance, we are able to harvest honey.
+Our honey bees, located in the native plant bioswale, provide the vital service of pollinating our crops as well as providing a bi annual supply of honey.

-Sustainability is a core value across our organization and we strive to be as thoughtful as possible about resource conservation, reuse, and repurposing as well as opportunities for education.
-Sustainability is clearly visible in the context of our farming practices.
+Sustainability is a core value across our organization and we strive to be as thoughtful as possible about resource conservation, reuse, and repurposing.
 We use water-conservative drip irrigation for our annual crops and recycled greywater for our perennials.
 We recycle our farm waste products (manure and crop residues) into compost that is returned to the soil.
-We are committed to buying organic feed when possible.
+We are committed to buying organic feed whenever possible.
 We also have solar panels on our administrative building and the Camp Street Community Residence.